 Explore Ensemble is a group of young soloists based in London dedicated to performing and promoting the music of the twentieth and twenty-first centuries.
 Founded in 2012 by alumni of the Royal College of Music sharing a vision to explore and promote the music of our time, Explore Ensemble has since produced many concerts featuring several UK premieres, focussing on composers of international acclaim such as Georges Aperghis, Morton Feldman, Michael Finnissy, Gérard Grisey, Tristan Murail, Luigi Nono, Enno Poppe, Fausto Romitelli, Kaija Saariaho, Rebecca Saunders and Salvatore Sciarrino.
 As well as advocating music rarely heard in the UK, Explore Ensemble has given over a dozen world premieres by emerging composers including Edwin Hillier, Lisa Illean, Oliver Christophe Leith and Josephine Stephenson.

-Explore Ensemble has been generously supported by the Hinrichsen Foundation, the Holst Foundation and the Alan Powell Trust.
+Explore Ensemble's 2017-2018 season is generously supported by the Hinrichsen Foundation and the RVW Trust.